Overview

 Patterns are simply added by clicking in an empty space in the grid.

-- On mobile a double-tap opens the pattern in the appropriate editor, either the piano roll or automation track editor.
+- On mobile, a double-tap opens the pattern in the appropriate editor, be it the piano roll or automation track editor.
 To any selected pattern(s) on mobile, you can simply press the Delete button from the toolbar (big X icon), or use the contextual menu that appears when long-pressing a pattern.
-To help resizing on small screens, the mobile version will display big colored resize handles for the selected pattern(s), allowing you to resize it from the left or right side.
+To help with resizing on small screens, the mobile version will display big colored resize handles for the selected pattern(s), allowing you to resize it from the left or right side.

 Selecting patterns

-- On desktop, you can select patterns by right-clicking anywhere in the grid and dragging to drag a rectangle.
+- On desktop, you can select patterns by right-clicking anywhere in the grid and dragging to move the rectangle.

-- On mobile, you can long-press somewhere and start drawing a rectangle once the pulsating circle appears.
+- On mobile, you can long-press where you want to start drawing a rectangle once the pulsating circle appears.

 You can also select entire columns of patterns by doing a selection from the timeline, which is the row with the bar numbers at the top.

 When selecting patterns this way, you will notice that the bar numbers also get a white outline around them.
-This is important and means that if you copy these patterns, or move them left/right, the associated custom time signatures will also be moved with them.
-Without the bar highlight, only the patterns are move and no tempo information is.
+This is important, and means that if you copy these patterns, or move them left/right, the associated custom time signatures will also be moved with them.
+Without the bar highlight, only the patterns are moved and the tempo information is not.

 Copying & instancing patterns